Modular resurgent structures: Introduction

 \section{Introduction}

-Resurgence, summability, and quantum modularity are very active domains of research involving different communities, which have so far mainly focused on the study of various examples coming from quantum Chern--Simons theory, in particular from the quantum invariants of knots and 3-manifolds~\cite{costin-garoufalidis,qCS7,GGuMW,qCS1,qCS5,zagier_modular,garoufalidis_zagier_2023knots,Garoufalidis_Zagier_2023,qCS3,DG,CCFGH,goswami2021quantum-theta,BKM1,BKM2,Wheeler:2023cht,Cheng1,Cheng2,aritm-resurgence-G}.
-There is currently no general theory that integrates these three research areas into a comprehensive framework.
-In this paper, we aim to address this gap.
+Resurgence, summability, and quantum modularity are active areas of research involving several communities, whose interactions have so far mostly been explored through examples arising from quantum Chern--Simons (CS) theory, particularly those related to the quantum invariants of knots and 3-manifolds.
+Motivated by the study of quantum invariants of 3-manifolds~\cite{qCS1}, quantum modular forms were introduced by Zagier in~\cite{zagier_modular}.
+Since then, new examples have been constructed~\cite{BKM1,BKM2,goswami2021quantum-theta}, and their role in quantum CS theory has been investigated both for 3-manifold invariants~\cite{qCS3,CCFGH,Cheng1,Cheng2,Wheeler:2023cht} and for knot invariants~\cite{Garoufalidis:2013rca,DG,Garoufalidis_Zagier_2023}.
+In parallel, the perturbative nature of complex CS theory has led to the study of resurgent structures and summability in quantum invariants of both 3-manifolds~\cite{qCS5,qCS7,crew-goswami-osburn} and knots~\cite{costin-garoufalidis,GGuM,GGuMW}.
+While the interplay between the analytic and arithmetic properties of these invariants was first described in~\cite{aritm-resurgence-G}, a general theory that integrates these three perspectives into a unified framework is still missing.
+In this paper, we take a first step to address this gap.